avan06/PS4CheaterNeo/README.md

 ### Query window: Detect Hidden Section

 - Added support for automatically detecting hidden sections.
-When the "`SectionViewDetectHiddenSection`" option is enabled, SectionView will automatically force the display of sections that are hidden due to undefined addresses by the system.
+When the "`DetectHiddenSection`" option is enabled, SectionView will automatically force the display of sections that are hidden due to undefined addresses by the system.
 This feature is currently experimental.
 (0.9.9.7)
 - Automatically detecting hidden sections is done by arranging the existing sections
 from the smallest Start address to the largest.
 If the memory addresses of two sections are not contiguous, a new section is automatically added to fill the addresses that are undefined by the system.
-This detection process is executed when the SectionViewDetectHiddenSection option is enabled in the settings.
+This detection process is executed when the DetectHiddenSection option is enabled in the settings.
 (0.9.9.7)
 - Changed the format of the LastHiddenSectionLengthHex option from int to ulong,
 so now this option is not limited by the int32 upper limit, and when initializing the last hidden section, it will be automatically processed in segments according to the buffer length (128MB).
 (0.9.9.8)
 - Previously, when detecting hidden sections, there was no segmentation processing for each section.